remy/inliner/README.md

 I plan to include a web service at some point, but obviously this won't be able to access localhost domains.

-Once you've inlined the crap out of the page, add the `manifest="self.manifest"` to the `html` tag and create an empty file called self.manifest ([read more](http://remysharp.com/2011/01/31/simple-offline-application/)).
+Once you've inlined the crap out of the page, add the `manifest="self.appcache"` to the `html` tag and create an empty file called self.manifest ([read more](http://remysharp.com/2011/01/31/simple-offline-application/)).

 ## Limitations / Caveats